stytchauth/stytch-vue-example/README.md

 1. Add additional login methods like [Passwords](https://stytch.com/docs/passwords#guides_getting-started-sdk).
 2. Replace the prebuilt UI with your own using by using the SDK's [headless methods](https://stytch.com/docs/sdks/javascript-sdk).
-3. Replace the Google OAuth button with the high converting [Google One Tap UI](https://stytch.com/docs/oauth#guides_google-sdk).
+3. Add a Google OAuth button with the high converting [Google One Tap UI](https://stytch.com/docs/oauth#guides_google-sdk).
 4. Secure your app further by building MFA authentication using methods like [WebAuthn](https://stytch.com/docs/sdks/javascript-sdk#webauthn).
 5. Use [Stytch Sessions](https://stytch.com/docs/sessions) to secure your backend.